 Are you having trouble figuring out where to live in San Francisco?
 With the dozens of neighborhoods that make up the 49 square miles of the city, deciding can be difficult.
 It can help to make a list of your wants and needs.
 For instance, do you need to be close to public transit, or do you need a secure parking spot?
 Do you want a neighborhood that is walkable, has many parks or is close to the water’s edge?
 This can be the first step towards finding the best place to live in San Francisco.

 Once you narrow your list down to a handful of neighborhoods it’s time to find the perfect home.
-Companies, like Blueground offer turnkey apartments in the best neighborhoods in San Francisco.
+Companies, like Blueground, offer turnkey apartments in the best neighborhoods of San Francisco.
 Without worrying about buying furniture, and other moving logistics, you can settle into your home right away.
 So, you can start exploring your neighborhood, visit some cafes, the park, or a nearby museum.

 Like many of San Francisco’s neighborhoods, South Beach has transformed from its original roots.
 Formerly an industrial shipping area, South Beach has since evolved into a popular upscale neighborhood for living and entertainment.